What is Cognitive Behavioral Therapy?

 - “My life has purpose and meaning.
 I want to make it count.”

 With patience and practice, destructive thoughts can be replaced with positive, self-affirming phrases.
-Just as negative thoughts can drive addicts deeper into destructive behavior, positive thoughts can reinforce their self-esteem and help them pull themselves out of the trap of addiction.
+Just as negative thoughts can drive addicts deeper into destructive behaviour, positive thoughts can reinforce their self-esteem and help them pull themselves out of the trap of addiction

 - Being around certain people: addicted friends, drug dealers, critical family members, or coworkers